sci-comp/Sky3D/README.md

 - Clone or download the repository.
 - Create a folder called addons in your project.
 - Download the repository and copy and paste the folders "jc.godot.universal-sky-common" and "jc.godot.time-of-day" or "jc.godot.time-of-day-mono" into that folder.
-- Build the project in the mono version.
+- Build the solution in the mono version.
 - Go to Project -> Project Settings -> Plugins and activate the plugin.